sandeel/tribe/doc/diary.md

 * Added tests to ensure new users have names and get a default tribe created
 * Researched testing JSON responses
 * Started to create a test family which gets created by a script (for test data)
+* Worked a lot on created test data.
+To do this I had to make tweaks to some models
+* Redesigning the tasks page